 Make the Fabric Cover

-First, you’ll need fabric.
-We suggest 1/4 yard for each chair and we recommend that the fabric be at least 54 inches wide.
+First, you’ll need fabrics.
+We suggest 1/4 yard for each chair and we recommend that it will be at least 54 inches wide.
 You’ll also need a staple gun and staples, measuring tape, pins, chalk or another form of marking, scissors, thread and needle, and a sewing machine.

 Every chair tells a story, but after years of use and abuse, that story may need to be updated.
 In this post, we cover the steps to reupholster a kitchen chair.

 Start by gathering the right tools and materials for the job.
-Then, identify the type of chair frame you need to reupholster, whether that be soft or hard.
+Then, identify the type of chairs frame you need to reupholster, whether that be soft or hard.

 The next step is to prepare the chair frame by removing any old foam and fabric.

-Finally, select the type of fabric and make a pattern for the fabric to be cut from.
+Finally, select the type of fabric and make a pattern for it to be cut from.